webix-hub/docs/data/pivot/configuration.md

 {{sample 61_pivot/03_table_api/03_adding_operation.html}}

-Sum Сounters for Сolumns and Rows
+Sum Counters for Columns and Rows
 ----------------------------------

 To calculate the total sum for each row, **total column** can be set: